mdn/content/files/en-us/web/http/status/406/index.md

 {{HTTPSidebar}}

-The HTTP **`406 Not Acceptable`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that the server cannot produce a response matching the list of acceptable values defined in the request's proactive [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation) headers, and that the server is unwilling to supply a default representation.
+The HTTP **`406 Not Acceptable`** status response code indicates that the server could not produce a response matching the list of acceptable values defined in the request's proactive [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation) headers, and that the server was unwilling to supply a default representation.
+It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).

 Proactive content negotiation headers include: